 In conjunction with the preparation of the annual actuarial valuation for the Fund, the Fund's actuary calculates the Forest Preserve's actuarially determined contribution (ADC) for the plan/fiscal year in which contributions are reported.
-For 2018 and 2017 the employer contribution was 5.50% of covered payroll.
+For 2019 and 2018 the employer contribution was 6.09% and 5.54% respectively, of covered payroll.